Send the link below via email or IMCopy

 Economic benefits of diversity

 The many diverse shops all add up to a richly varied community.
 Imports and exports now make this a global community.
-In terms of the health and social care profession, new techniques and equipment are shared around the world, meaning everyone beenfits from diversity.
+In terms of the health and social care profession, new techniques and equipment are shared around the world, meaning everyone benefits from diversity.

 Employment and expertise

 race equality, equality of opportunity and good relations in public services such as the health and social care sector.
 This has helped to build an appropriate diverse workforce.

 In this unit you will need to talk about equality, diversity and rights in relation to four key types of health and social care setting.